 Locate Texas corn mazes on our list of local farms near you in Dallas, Houston, San Antonio, Austin and more.
-Visitors this fall can get lost in a daytime corn maze, the daylights scared out of them in haunted mazes with bloodied actors and actresses wielding weapons, as well as more difficult options such as flashlight and moonlight mazes.
-You’ll find options with small mazes designed for kids and large, challenging ones to keep adults occupied for a long time.
 And don’t forget about the other fall activities that occur on these farms including pumpkin patches, hayrides, farm animals and children’s activities.
 It’s one of the best parts of September and October!

 Be sure to check out their website for further information, hours and prices.
 Most are open in September and October.
 Many have pumpkins, fresh food, live animals, hayrides, and games which may have different hours or additional costs.

 This corn maze near Houston offers 30 plus fall fun attractions for families.
 An 8 acre maze and an 8 acre pick your own patch for pumpkins.
 Fun includes wagon rides, horse carousel, gem mining, pig races, barnyard animals and children’s playground.
 See more than 500 lighted pumpkins in their Pumpkin Hollar.
-Open on weekends from September 26th, 2015 to mid-November.
+Open on weekends from late September to November.
 They also sell Christmas trees in season.
 Located west of Katy at FM 362 & Morrison Rd., Brookshire, TX 77423.
 This is about 44 miles west of downtown Houston.
-Past themes have featured Blue Bell (2014) First Responders (2013), Uncle Sam says You can vote!
-(2012) and NASA (2011).

 P-6 Farms – Montgomery, TX